The Ultimate Guide to Acing Your Next Video Interview

 - Position a bottle of water nearby.

-In the weeks, days, hours leading up to your video interview, we recommend very concerted practice to get comfortable both with your interview skills and the weirdness of interviewing on camera.
+In the weeks, days, hours leading up to your video interview, we recommend very concentrated practice to get comfortable both with your interview skills and the weirdness of interviewing on camera.

 Interviewing is a skill (just like tennis, golf, or chess), so the more you practice, the better you’ll get.

 Practice with a friend, a counselor, a spouse, a boyfriend or girlfriend, a parent.
-If all else fails, Even better, record yourself answering questions on Big Interview or on your webcam or phone.
+If all else fails, even better, record yourself answering questions.

 If there’s a risk of vacuums, leaf-blowers, and jack-hammers – try to plan ahead for these contingencies.
 And of course, if something really is unavoidable, you can: